j-m-hoffmann/reasonml-realworld-example-app/README.md

 **For other ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example

+## To Do
+- Replace Director with the native Router
+- Loads of Cleanups
 ## Run Project with Server

 To run with the webpack development server run `npm run server` and view in the browser at http://localhost:8000.
 Running in this environment provides hot reloading and support for routing; just edit and save the file and the browser will automatically refresh.